achenio/Telemedicine-portal/telemedicine-portal-3/frontend/README.md

 - Open the application in a web browser.
 - Follow the on-screen instructions to book appointments, chat, or initiate video calls.

-For more information on the backend and video call functionalities, please refer to their respective documentation files in the `backend` and `video-call` directories.
+For more information on the backend and video call functionalities, please refer to their respective documentation files in the `backend` directory.